 This is the argument that keeps the myth alive.

-Yes, fasting can increase human growth hormone for short periods.
-That finding appears in metabolic research and gets repeated everywhere.
-Then the leap happens: more HGH must mean more height.
-But that leap skips several steps, and those missing steps matter more than the headline.
+Yes, fasting can raise human growth hormone for short periods.
+That finding appears in metabolic research and gets repeated constantly.
+Then the leap happens — more HGH must mean more height.
+But that leap skips several steps, and those missing steps matter more than the headline does.

 Human growth hormone helps regulate growth and metabolism.
-It does not single-handedly lengthen bones whenever it rises.
-For actual linear growth, especially in children and teens, the body also needs:
+It doesn’t single-handedly lengthen bones every time it spikes.
+For actual linear growth — especially in kids and teens — your body also needs:

 - adequate energy intake